 The clocks have gone back, the nights are long, the last of the harvests are now all in... and tonight, it's wild out there with high winds battering our hillside and rain lashing on the windows.
 It's Samhain, the celtic festival that takes us into the darkest weeks of the year.
 Summer is well and truly over now.

 Yesterday, I spotted a soggy rudbeckia standing alone in the big pot by the woodsheds, the last one, poised to give in to the elements and give up blooming.
-Today, it was a clump of forgotten about and now decaying poppy seed …
+Today, it was a clump of forgotten about and now decaying poppy …

 Tonight is Noson Galan Gaeaf in Wales.
 This translates from the Welsh as Winter's Eve: Nos(on) is the night (before), Calan (or Galan when the spelling of the word has a mutation applied to it) means the first day and Gaeaf is Winter.
 It originates from the ancient celtic festival of Samhain, celebrating the end of autumn and harvest season and the beginning of Winter.

 If we divide the year into light and dark, we are now about to enter the darkest segment, between Samhain and the Winter Solstice, when the light returns to us once more.
-For me, this …
+For me, …

 I am sitting at our dining room table, the fire lit in the woodburner behind me warming my back and the sweet scent from the orange and clove candle flowing through the room.
 It's just before 5 pm and I have just come in from shutting the hens in their coop, having taken themselves to bed already.
 It's dark, cold and damp outside and I am glad of the warm and welcoming, cosy room where I can settle down to write my thoughts and reflections about Samhain, the ancient festival on the Wheel of the Year that falls today.